 The MCC noted the SC report.

-Bottlenose whale
+Northern Bottlenose whale

 Active Requests from Council

 There are no active requests for this species.

 Updates from the Scientific Committee

 SC25 noted that there was an unusual number of strandings in the eastern and northern parts of Iceland this summer (14 strandings in 10 different episodes, as well as 4 strandings of other beaked whales).
 There was also 3-4 strandings of bottlenose whales in Norway during the same period and news of an unusually high number of beaked whale strandings in the UK and Ireland.